josharsh/LearnDocker/dockerFile-Basics/Chapter 3 - COPY.md

 ```

-To copy flas_apps folder from local machine to root folder of container with the same name.
+To copy flask_apps folder from local machine to root folder of container with the same name.

 After the Container is started